AyrA/YtStream/README.md

 [See here for licensing details](https://github.com/ajayyy/SponsorBlock/wiki/Database-and-API-License)

 The gist of it is that you cannot run YtStream as a commercial service under this license.
+However, the license only applies if you use SBlock.

 ## The AGPL